How To Handle Aggressive Behaviour in Children Parents Guide

 There remains a reservoir of alternative activities that parents can promote, e.g., reading, crafts, or family games, that cultivate rather than conflict.

 For instance, if a child replicates aggressive acts shown in a video game, it is beneficial to both talk about why such behaviors are dangerous and present an alternative way to express emotions so they can make a better decision.
+Observing patterns helps in identifying triggers and preventing future aggressive episodes.

 9. Seek Professional Help When Needed